brestok-1/gpt-bstu-script/README.md

 for my specialization, so I wrote a script that does all of this for me.
 Then, I was able to sell it to my classmates and make enough money.

 You can use this script to analyze the text by changing the values of WORD_COUNT and changing the query for ChatGPT.
+You can also get acquainted with the result of the script by going to the data/DANYA folder

 ## Technologies